 A limited number of part- and full-time University graduate assistantships are available to assist promising and deserving students.
 Assistantships are awarded for one semester only and students must reapply each semester for renewal of an assistantship award.
 Renewal of an award is based on academic performance and previous service performance, and is at the discretion of the hiring department.
-Graduate assistantship information may be found online (https://www.fairfield.edu/gradasst/).
+Graduate assistantship information may be found online.